Archive for December, 2007

 I’m definitely guilty of having felt guilty. :) I’m also guilty for the self-inflicted mental beating I give myself, afterwards.

 Thoughts like these have the power to bring you down.
 They carry an energy that weighs down on your mind, because part of you is constantly thinking about it.
 The guilt begins popping up in everything you do.
-Do you get random tightness feeling in your stomach, that you just can’t seem to get rid of?
+Do you get random tightness feeling in your stomach?
+A sort of nervousness that you just can’t seem to shake off?

 When you were a child, you may have been told to “Stand up straight!” or “Don’t slouch!” from your parents and teachers.
 I remember when I was younger, my mother would poke my back out of nowhere to remind me to stand up straight.
 I hated this as a teen and was determined to rebel for no reason other than to be stubborn and go against what I was told.
 My purposeful slouching eventually turned into a habit and carried with me into adulthood.